aCursedComrade/rev-toolkit/README.md

 # rev-toolkit

-My little toolbox for (learning) game "enhancement" stuff in Rust.
+My little toolbox for learning about Windows internals
-The library is made to be used on Windows targets.

 ## Dependencies